-Course Number/Title: Semester/Yea r:

-Student Name:

-Instructor Signature: Date:

 Please evaluate each candidate in your course.
-Your feedback commitment to the dispositions is essential to their profess counselors.
-Please provide your comments and support the Provide rationale for ratings of 2 or below in comments secompetence in each disposition category by circling the nuappropriate point on the five-point scale, add each category ional develop em with behav tion.
-Please as mber that cor ment rioral sess respo t as ends the conds ervati andio to the ons late
+Your feedback regarding candidate commitment to the dispositions is essential to their professional development as emerging counselors.
+Please provide your comments and support them with behavioral observations.
+Provide rationale for ratings of 2 or below in comments section.
+Please assess the candidate's competence in each disposition category by circling the number that corresponds to the appropriate point on the five-point scale, add each category and total your responses.

-(1)-Unacceptable (2)- Below average (3)- Average (4)- Abo ve Average (5) -Exc ellen ıt
+(1)-Unacceptable (2)- Below average (3)- Average (4)- Above Average (5)-Excellent

 Cooperative Disposition: 1 2 3 4 5

 (Collaborates with others, accepts

 responsibility, aware of impact on others,

 appropriately deal with conflict, and open

 to discussion and implementation of

 feedback)

 Comments:

 Comprehensive Disposition: 1 2 3 4 5

 (Effectively demonstrates respect,

 empathy, openness, flexibility, and

 positive attitude)

 Comments:

 Professional Disposition: 1 2 3 4 5

 (Follows codes of ethics, demonstrates

 respect, promotes excellence in self and

 others, and demonstrates multicultural

-competence)

-Comments:
+competence) Comments: